Merrill McPeak: Later work

 Following his Air Force career, McPeak entered the private sector as a consultant and business executive.
-He has been on the boards of directors for TWA, ECC International, where he served for several years as Chairman, Tektronix, Sensis Corporation, Aerojet/Rocketdyne, Iovance Biotherapeutics and other corporations.
+He has been on the boards of directors for TWA, ECC International, where he served for several years as Chairman, Tektronix, Sensis Corporation, Aerojet/Rocketdyne, Iovance Biotherapeutics, USIA Underwater Equipment Sales Corporation, and other corporations.
 He was a founding investor and for a decade Chairman of Ethicspoint, a Portland, Oregon-based software startup.
 When sold to private equity, it was perhaps Oregon's most successful startup in recent years.
-McPeak and his wife Elynor currently reside in [Portland], [Oregon].
-Ellie served for 9 years as a member of the Lake Oswego City Council.
+McPeak and his wife Elynor currently reside in Portland, Oregon.
+Ellie served for nine years as a member of the Lake Oswego City Council.

 McPeak was appointed in July 2010 to the American Battle Monuments Commission.
 He was the tenth Chairman (and the first airman) to lead the commission.
 In 2018, the government of France decorated McPeak (Legion of Honor, Officer class) in connection with his prior service as U.S. Air Force Chief of Staff and in recognition of his Chairmanship of the American Battle Monuments Commission (ABMC).
 His leadership was essential in the restoration of the Lafayette Escadrille Memorial, outside Paris.
 The monument had fallen into disrepair, but has now been renovated and has become an ABMC property, ensuring its future maintenance.
 McPeak was a technical advisor to Ken Burns and Lynn Novick in their award-winning documentary, “The Vietnam War”.
 He appeared on-screen in 4 of the 10 episodes.

 In 1992, San Diego State University gave its first ever Lifetime Achievement Award to General McPeak.
 In 1995, George Washington University honored him with its Distinguished Alumni Award, the "George."
 In 2005, on the occasion of the 150th anniversary of the founding of Sigma Chi Fraternity, he was selected as one of 150 members of its Hall of Fame.
 He was among the initial seven inductees to the Oregon Aviation Hall of Honor.

 In May 2012, McPeak published Hangar Flying, the first volume of The Aerial View Trilogy, three memoirs that document his career in the Air Force.
 The book was followed by Volume 2, Below the Zone, in November 2013, and Volume 3, Roles and Missions, in January 2017.